 Here you are safe.
 The stage is set for you to explore, knowing that whatever shows up is present with the intent of elevating you.

 Our word is our wand.
 Right?

 Mantra… a phrase or word that is repeated over and over.
 The intent here is to lull your conscious brain into a comatose state in an attempt to bypass the rampage of thoughts.
-These rampaging thoughts will hinder your meditative state.
 So I like to think about this as if you are hearing the words being said versus you saying them.
 One is passive while the other an action.
 An action is going to keep your brain awake.
 It is doing something versus observing.

 I like to back out of thought and move to a place of observing it as if it were being handwritten out in front of me.
 It is a feeling of detachment.
 It can be happening but with a feeling that… I am not my thought.

 If sitting, I think it’s helpful to tilt your eyes slightly upward to avoid examining the backsides of your eyelids.
 Ha Ha.
 Placing your tongue on that ridge on the roof of your mouth right behind your two front teeth connects the master meridians that start at the base of the spine.
 One ends at the tip of the tongue while one ends at the roof of the mouth.